PowerDNS/pdns/pdns/README-dnsdist.md

 setServerPolicyLua("splitsetup", splitSetup)
 ```

-This will forward queries that don't want recursion to a specific
+This will forward queries that don't want recursion to the pool of auth
-server, and will apply the default load balancing policy to all
+servers, and will apply the default load balancing policy to all other
-other queries.
+queries.

 Running it for real
 -------------------